Brazil's Bolsonaro 'failed' on coronavirus, says climate activist Greta Thunberg

-BRASILIA/SAO PAULO (Reuters) - Brazilian President Jair Bolsonaro has failed in managing the coronavirus crisis, teenage climate activist Greta Thunberg said on Friday, a day after a record rise in deaths in the South American nation.
+BRASILIA/SAO PAULO, June 5 (Reuters) - Brazilian President Jair Bolsonaro has failed in managing the coronavirus crisis, teenage climate activist Greta Thunberg said on Friday, a day after a record rise in deaths in the South American nation.

 “The Bolsonaro government has definitely failed in tackling the coronavirus pandemic as many other governments have also done,” the 17-year-old Swede said on a video conference with journalists.